wangzhiray/sketch-to-reality/README.md

 # Sketch to Reality
+## Transforming Hand-Drawn Design into Multi-modal Immersive Digital Twin

-A web-based 2D to 3D pipeline that converts hand‑drawn architectural sketches and user‑defined parameters into immersive VR panoramas.
+A 2D to 3D pipeline that converts hand‑drawn architectural sketches and user‑defined parameters into immersive panoramas.

 ---